-The third pack is composed of leasing (loan).
-The most obvious example would be a for a car leasing.
+The third pack is composed of leasing and loans.
+The most obvious example would be a car leasing or loans.
 If you have a car in leasing, it is not yours, it belongs to the company you are paying the loan to.
 If you are serious about your personal finance, you should not have any car loan.

 Finally, do not forget about all the money you may be owing to other people.
 For instance, a loan from a friend or a family member.

 To put your liabilities again in a formula:

 Liabilities = Mortgage + Credit Card Bill + Credit Card Debt + Leasing + Personal Loans

 This is not very difficult.
 Hopefully, you will only have your mortgage in this category or nothing if you do not own a house.
 In my case, I have zero in liabilities and this is excellent!